-Disclaimer: The RIVA FESTIVAL was sent to us a sample in exchange for our honest opinion and does not have to be returned.
+Disclaimer: The RIVA FESTIVAL was sent to us as a sample in exchange for our honest opinion and does not have to be returned.
 Riva is not a site advertiser or affiliated with Headfonics.
 We thank the team at RIVA for giving us this opportunity.

 With pretty much every type of connection you can dream of, Riva's Festival is a great offering for a single unit $499 speaker.
 I enjoy it very much for movies and YouTube due to it projecting a large-field sound and also reaching deep with bass rumble without sounding overly impacting and forceful.

 I received a care package containing two speakers from a nifty company named Riva.
-Inside said package was the $499 Festival and the $249 Arena.
+Inside the package was the $499 Festival and the $249 Arena.
 Today, we will be focusing on the Festival model and, sometime in the near future, tackling the Arena.

 Multi-Room speakers have really become much more powerful and popular in the past few years There are so many options now to choose from that do a fantastic job for your home and even large venues.